6 Secrets of Parents Who’ve Slashed Their Bills, Paid Off Debt and Built Empires

 It takes only a few minutes to get a free quote.

-As a single parent with a single income, paying down your debt while raising a child can feel impossible — but it is doable.
+Paying down your debt while raising a child can feel impossible — but it is doable.

 Take Kumiko Love, for example.
-When the 33-year-old single mom graduated college back in 2011, she owed more than $100,000 in student loans, credit cards and medical bills.
+When the 33-year-old mom graduated college back in 2011, she owed more than $100,000 in student loans, credit cards and medical bills.
 It took her a few years to get on track, but Love started budgeting, and she watched the debt dwindle.

 No single budgeting method worked for her, so she combined three, and this year she reported she’s happily living debt-free.
 She quit her job to focus on her own business, a blog called The Budget Mom.